sveltejs/sapper/.github/ISSUE_TEMPLATE/bug_report.md

 - Your browser

-- Your hosting environment (i.e. Local, GCP, AWS, Now, etc...)
+- Your hosting environment (i.e. Local, GCP/AWS/Azure, Vercel/Begin, etc...)

 - If it is an exported (`npm run export`) or dynamic application